Visiting the Hoover Dam was one of the highlights of you our American Southwest road trip last summer.

 What is special about Hoover dam

-When built, the dam was unprecedented engineering accomplishment: 6 companies worked together to the construction of the dam and a large number of men were employed to work in harsh environment and remote condition.
+When built, the dam was unprecedented engineering accomplishment: 6 companies worked together to the construction of the dam and a large number of men were employed to work in a harsh environment and remote conditions.

 It is nowadays responsible for the supply of electricity to a large part of the American Southwest and beyond and it is now regarded as a world-renown structure for size and impact.

 For the visitor, Hoover Dam is a place to marvel at engineering, its challenges and accomplishments.

 The dam is an impressive sight and the visitors center a great place to learn about how the dam came to be, how this affects the power supply in the Southwestern states and the risks liked to potential changes in water supply in the area.

 What to see in Hoover Dam

 There are 3 things to do in Hoover dam: walk or drive across the dam itself, explore the dam visitors’ center or take a guided tour of the dam workings.

 The dam is a sight to behold: the massive concrete stricture has the same color as the land around and you first get a glimpse of it as you leave the cover car park.

 If you are not afraid of heights, the best way to see the dam is to walk or drive across it.